cbcrc/koco-date-range-picker-binding-handler/README.md

 }
 ```

-You'll also need to include in `styles.less`:
+You'll also need to include in your `styles.less`:

 ```
 // Core variables and mixins